LumiTea/Flying-Raijin/README.md

       A Datapack that lets you and your players become Minato Namikaze from Naruto.
       (Craft Tridents into Teleportation Kunai)

-            Version 10.9 or Higher Recommended!
+            Version 11.0 or Higher Recommended!

       Install datapack in your world/datapacks folder.
-      To craft a Raijin Trident, Get Any Trident, a Eye of Ender and a Name Tag, throw them all near each other on top of a enchanting table within 5 blocks of yourself, and your trident will be transformed and you will get a special carrot on a stick.
+      To craft a Raijin Trident, Get Any Trident, a Eye of Ender and a Name Tag, throw them on top of an enchanting table within 5 blocks of yourself, and your trident will be transformed and you will get a special carrot on a stick.
       (You can also throw an old Named/enchanted Carrot on a stick into the crafting mix to upgrade it to a Raijin Carrot.)